-- Only after you have completed all exams and all of your grades have been entered into the system can your diploma be issued.
-Once all grades have been entered into the system you may exmatriculate yourself and do not need to re-register for the following semester.
+- Your degree certificate cannot be issued until you have completed all exams and all of your grades have been entered into the system.
+Once all grades have been entered into the system, you may exmatriculate yourself and do not need to reregister for the following semester.
 If you exmatriculate or forego re-registration before all grades have been entered into the system, your studies are considered to have ended prematurely with exams either not taken or not entered into the system. - If you re-register due to missing entries in the system, you do not have to pay the semester fees.